Article ID: 1488 - Last Modified: November 19, 2013

 gzip -d name.tar.gz tar -xvf name.tar

-For earlier suites, you can open a SchrodingerShell (Unix shell) from the installation directory instead of opening a Schrodinger Command Prompt window.
+For suites earlier than 2011, you can open a SchrodingerShell (Unix shell) from the installation directory instead of opening a Schrodinger Command Prompt window.
 You can then type the commands above to extract the file.

 You can also start a Unix shell from the Schrodinger Command Prompt by typing